Shristi21/My-Teams_clone/README.md

 A video chat web application where two users can easily communicate via video calling functionality and can also chat within the app.
-Application will look on desktop.
+Application will look fine on desktop.

 The application is being made with the help of WebRTC.
 WebRTC (web Real-Time communication) is a technology which is basically used to capture and stream audio/video as well as exchange data between peers.